What is Academic Writing?

 Essay Structure: The Basics

 Great advice from U of C Writing Support Services on a basic essay format and formulas for your body paragraphs.
-One of our most-used handouts.
+One of our most-used links.

-Handout from U of C Writing Support Services with step-by-step advice on how to write and evaluate your thesis statement, complete with useful examples and common mistakes.
+U of C Writing Support Services offers step-by-step advice on how to write and evaluate your thesis statement, complete with useful examples and common mistakes.

 Thesis Statement Development